Clown in a Cornfield: Sequel

 In 2021, Cesare announced that he had been working on a sequel to Clown in a Cornfield and that it would be released the following year on August 23, 2022.
 The book, entitled Clown in a Cornfield 2: Frendo Lives, sees Quinn attempting to move on with her life after the events of the first book.
 She is forced to endure deranged conspiracy theories about the massacre, the most major of which claims that it never happened in the first place.
 When she is attacked by someone in a clown costume at a party, Quinn must return home in order to face the past and discover what exactly is going on.
 An audiobook adaptation voiced by Jesse Vilinsky was published alongside print and eBook releases.

 A third novel was confirmed by Cesare in January 2023.
 It was revealed the title would be Clown in a Cornfield 3: The Church of Frendo.
 It also won the Bram Stoker Award for Superior Achievement in a Young Adult Novel.

+A fourth entry in the series, 'Clown in a Cornfield 4: Lights!
+Camera!
+Frendo!' was released in August 2026.